Jihosong/HouseZero/README.md

 ## Installation
-Download the project from GitHub or Unity Collaborate and select the scene `ZeroHouseMqtt.Update06` and build for the Hololens (UWP device) and deploy from Visual Studio.
+Download the project from GitHub or Unity Collaborate, and select the scene `ZeroHouseMqtt.Update06`.
+Build for the Hololens (UWP device) and deploy from Visual Studio.

+## How-To
+The main visualization displays the proposed building for the Havard CGBC.
+There is also an associated panel, which controls the visualization.

+### Control Panel

 ## Features